Insurance & Billing

 How do you determine patient portion costs?

 Premier Surgery Center is contracted with several insurance companies.
 These contracts specify how much money your insurance will allow as payable for a procedure.
 MedBridge will assess the insurance contract and your plan benefits to estimate your patient portion.
+Once your in-network insurance processes our claim, we will bill per the terms of the explanation of benefits according to your plan benefits, incorporating any payment made on your date of service.
 If your insurance is out-of-network at our facility, we will do our best to set your patient portion based on your in-network benefits.

 When will I be expected to pay the amount that is my responsibility?